From Noisy Labels to Intrinsic Structure: A Geometric-Structural Dual-Guided Framework for Noise-Robust Medical Image Segmentation: Related Work

 \subsection{Label Correction}

 Label correction and pseudo-label generation aim to improve supervision by refining suspected label errors during training.
 Unlike small-loss strategies that focus exclusively on assumed clean samples, these methods seek to exploit informative content from noisy regions, typically by leveraging high-confidence model predictions.
-For example, Xiao et al. proposed ProMix \cite{xiao2022promix}, which employs matched high-confidence selection to progressively expand the clean sample set.
-Qiu et al. \cite{qiu2023hierarchical} utilized a multimodal self-training framework to address label inconsistencies between Whole Slide Images and their patches.
-Liu et al. proposed ADELE \cite{liu2022adaptive}, which exploits early-learning dynamics to adaptively correct class-wise noise while enforcing multi-scale consistency.
-Shi et al. \cite{shi2021distilling} introduced adaptive thresholding with prototype-guided correction for heavily corrupted subsets; and Jin et al. \cite{jin2022deep} proposed pixel-level correction through noisy pixel estimation.
+For example, {{\cite{xiao2022promix}}} proposed ProMix, which employs matched high-confidence selection to progressively expand the clean sample set.

+{{\cite{qiu2023hierarchical}}} A multimodal self-training framework to address label inconsistencies between Whole Slide Images and their patches. {{\cite{liu2022adaptive}}} proposed ADELE, which exploits early-learning dynamics to adaptively correct class-wise noise while enforcing multi-scale consistency. {{\cite{shi2021distilling}}} introduced adaptive thresholding with prototype-guided correction for heavily corrupted subsets, and {{\cite{jin2022deep}}} proposed pixel-level correction through noisy pixel estimation.
 Nevertheless, the predominant reliance on model-predicted confidence makes these methods vulnerable to biased predictions under severe noise, potentially leading to iterative reinforcement of incorrect labels.
 To address this limitation, our approach integrates confidence estimation with superpixel-based structural priors, thereby constraining correction within structurally coherent regions and reducing the risk of error propagation.